piotrzintel/Android-Virtual-Input-for-Linux/README.txt

 The project has been tested only on a limited number of machines so if it does not work for you, please send me an e-mail to zintelpiotr@gmail.com and I'll try to fix it.

-AndClient application has been tested only on Samsung i5700 with 320x480 resolution and at the moment keyboard is limited to vertical layout.
+AndClient application has been tested on Samsung i5700 with 320x480 resolution and Samsung i9070 with 480x800 resolution, but should work on any resolution.

 -- LIMITATIONS --